iworks/og/readme.txt

 = 2.4.5 (2017-06-13) =

-* Added filter "og_array" which allow to change whole OG array before print it.
+* Added filter "og_array" which allows to change whole OG array before print it.

 = 2.4.4 (2017-05-20) =